-- 5.5.33 As an alternative to provision of green space, financial contributions may (where appropriate and in compliance with the policy) help meet the demands of new residents on existing green spaces.
-The calculation will be based on: - 6. the quantity of the green space requirement that will be converted into a commuted sum, i.e. the remainder not delivered on or off-site. - 7. the laying out costs of the stated deficiency. - 8.
-Maintenance for a 15 year period - 9. a child contribution factor - 10. a fixed amount for the maintenance of Playspace.

-- 11. A percentage cost against the layout for professional fees. - 5.5.34 All of the above will be adjusted annually using a SPONS index figure.
+- 5.5.33 As an alternative to provision of green space, financial contributions may (where appropriate and in compliance with the policy) help meet the demands of new residents on existing green and blue spaces.
+The calculation will be based on: - 6. the quantity of the green and blue space requirement that will be converted into a commuted sum, i.e. the remainder not delivered on or off-site. - 7. the laying out costs of the stated deficiency. - 8.
+Maintenance for a 15 year period - 9. a child contribution factor - 10. a fixed amount for the maintenance of Playspace. - 11.
+A percentage cost against the layout for professional fees. - 5.5.34 All of the above will be adjusted annually using a SPONS index figure.
 The Council will provide a detailed calculation on its website updated annually with the latest SPONS figures.
-If green space is to be laid out by the developer for adoption by the Council, a 15 year maintenance sum should be calculated. - 5.5.35 If a contribution in lieu of On-Site Green Space is agreed then regardless of distance the scheme on which the contribution is proposed to be spent must show benefit to the users of the development.
-Also: - 1.
-The scheme on which the contribution money is to be spent should relate to the development using the distance standards in G3. or - 2.
-A scheme on which the contribution money is to be spent is identified as part of a wider Green Space Strategy for the City.
+If green space is to be laid out by the developer for adoption by the Council, a 15 year maintenance sum should be calculated. - 5.5.35 If a contribution in lieu of On-Site Green and Blue Space is agreed then regardless of the distance of the scheme on which the contribution is proposed to be spent; must show benefit to the users of the development.
+Also: - Green and Blue Space related benefit to the users of the development most be shown or/and The scheme on which the contribution money is to be spent should relate to the development using the distance standards in G3.